 - The examining psychologist must send the completed examination report to the PA State Police within 15 days of the date of examination, even if you are found to be psychologically at risk.
 The report is sent by the examining psychologist to: Pennsylvania State Police, Lethal Weapons Certification, 8002 Bretz Drive, Harrisburg, PA 17112-9748.

-Why choose Dr. Bruce Eimer’s Act 235 Testing Services?
+Why choose Dr. Dustan Barabas’ Act 235 Testing Services?

-Bruce N. Eimer, Ph.D. is a Pennsylvania and New Jersey Licensed Clinical Psychologist, a Pennsylvania Act 235 Certified Agent, a Pennsylvania State Police MPOETC Approved Firearms Instructor, and an NRA Certified Law Enforcement Firearms Instructor.
-Dr. Eimer administers the required Act 235 Psychological Examination on announced Saturday mornings and also by individual appointment.
-Dr. Eimer understand firearms and the people who carry them for personal protection, self-defense and for a living.
-He has been administering Act 235 Lethal Weapons Exams since 1985.
+Dustan Barabas, P.C. is a Pennsylvania and New Jersey Licensed Clinical Psychologist.
+Dr. Barabas administers the required Act 235 Psychological Examination on announced Saturday mornings and also by individual appointment.
+Dr. Barabas understand firearms and the people who carry them for personal protection, self-defense and for a living.
+He has been administering Act 235 Lethal Weapons Exams since 2007.

 Appointments and Fees

-The fee for the group psychological exam on announced Saturday mornings is $200.
-You can reserve your seat here, or be admitted to the exam on a space available basis at 8:00AM on the scheduled morning.
-The fee must be paid in cash on the day of the examination if you do not reserve your seat in advance online
+The fee for the Saturday Psychological Exam is $300.
+You can reserve your seat here, or be admitted to the exam on a space available basis at 8:00AM on the scheduled Saturday morning.
+The fee must be paid in cash on the day of the examination if you do not reserve your seat in advance online.

-Private Appointments: If you want or need to schedule a private appointment with Dr. Eimer for the Act 235 psychological exam at a time other than the scheduled Saturday group exam session, you can call and leave a message at: 215-947-7867.
-Or, you can send an email.
+Appointments: If you want or need to schedule an appointment with Dr. Barabas for the Act 235 psychological exam at a time other than the scheduled Saturday exam session, you can call and leave a message at: 570-629-4900.
+The appointment fee is $300.